 Yes, they totally can!

-Once prepared and stored in a sealed container in the refrigerator, these holiday treats should last two to four days in the refrigerator.
+Once prepared and stored in a sealed container in the refrigerator, these holiday treats should last two to four days.
 For best results of a good first impression, aim to refrigerate them no longer than two days.

 Can you freeze Christmas tree brownies?